 Once they’ve received payment, this is when the “official” emails come.
 But, perhaps it’s still not in the way you expect.

-As your Travel Agent, Disney sends me all of your payment receipts and acknowledgements of any changes made to your account.
+As your Travel Agent, Disney sends me all of your documents, including receipt of payment.
 I look it over to make sure everything is correct and I forward it along to you.

 What Happens Next?

-Depending on when you booked your vacation, months may pass where nothing happens.
+Depending on when you booked your vacation, months may pass where nothing “big” happens.
 And that’s ok.

 But, there’s a few things you can do in the meantime…